Frederick Douglass Tunnel Program

 More than 150-years old, the B&P Tunnel dates from the Civil War era.
 It is also the largest bottleneck on the Northeast Corridor between Washington, D.C. and New Jersey.

 Without the roughly $6 billion replacement, these issues will persist, and the risk to Northeast Corridor operations will grow.
-A tunnel replacement program has already completed its environmental (NEPA) review, and preliminary work began in 2023.
-Pre-award authority has been given by the Federal Railroad Administration for major construction contracts to be awarded.
-Funding will be a combination of Infrastructure Investment and Jobs Act funding and Maryland and internal program revenue.
+This tunnel replacement program has already completed environmental (NEPA) review and preliminary work began in 2023.
+Funding will be a combination of Infrastructure Investment and Jobs Act funding and contributions from Amtrak and the State of Maryland.

 Existing Tunnel